return42/sphkerneldoc/linux_src_doc/include/linux/clocksource_h.rst

 Description
 -----------

-Converts cycles to nanoseconds, using the given mult and shift.
+Converts clocksource cycles to nanoseconds, using the given \ ``mult``\  and \ ``shift``\ .
+The code is optimized for performance and is not intended to work with absolute clocksource cycles (as those will easily overflow), but is only intended to be used with relative (delta) clocksource cycles.

 XXX - This could use some \ :c:func:`mult_lxl_ll`\  asm optimization